Guide to resolving Cat Diarrhea at Home

 As you can see, there are a variety of reasons why diarrhea can occur.
 Each requires a different approach when it comes to treating your cat.
 In some cases, we never find out what caused the diarrhea, but the condition resolves with supportive care and medication.

-Regardless of the situation, the first step for addressing cat diarrhea is a visit to your veterinarian.
+Regardless of the situation, the first step for addressing serious cat diarrhea is a visit to your veterinarian.

 Diagnosing the Cause of Cat Diarrhea